banner

 // Omitted several lines

-// Create connection and add it to the registration list
+// Create a connection and add it to the registration list

 sp<Connection> connection = new Connection(inputChannel, false /*monitor*/, mIdGenerator);